idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/WCNSFV2PInterfaceAreaSourceSink.md

 !alert note
 Many of the parameters in the coalescence model are provided as functors, which means that spatially dependent fields may be specified for these parameters.
-However, the validation of this model has only been performed using constant parameters for this model.
+However, the validation of this model has only been performed using constant parameters.

 ## Interface area concentration source due to breakage